 He delivered a Master Class to members of the acting company at the Stratford Shakespeare Festival, taught at George Brown Theatre School and has taught at New York University: Graduate Film School and the Guthrie Theatre.
 He created the film and tv course at The Gaiety School of Acting, Dublin and taught at Queen Margaret College, Edinburgh; The Actors Centre, London; and in Zimbabwe for FIA (International Actor’s Federation).

-Additionally he has taught at York University graduate and under-graduate theatre departments; the National Screen Institute, Winnipeg; Humber College; Workshops in the Performing Arts, Vancouver; Moving Images Group, Halifax; and Queen’s University.
-He designed and delivered workshops in the Vancouver, St. John’s and Halifax CBC studios for ACTRAWORKS
+He has taught at York University graduate and under-graduate theatre departments, the National Screen Institute, Winnipeg; Humber College; Centennial College; Workshops in the Performing Arts, Vancouver; Moving Images Group, Halifax and Queens University.
+John delivered a mentor session under the Canadian Senior Artist’s Resource Network (CSARN) program.